 A carbon footprint calculates the greenhouse gases released by a given company, organization, city, or individual.
-In Rare’s “Make It Personal” campaign, we are primarily focused on individual citizens and consumers.
+In Rare’s Climate Culture program, we are primarily focused on individual citizens and consumers.
 Understanding your own personal carbon footprint, in broad terms, allows you to contextualize how your actions contribute to greenhouse gas emissions overall, and gives you a framework to act towards mitigating that carbon footprint and becoming carbon neutral.

 What does it mean to be carbon neutral?

 Carbon neutrality is achieved when one reduces their carbon emissions through specific behaviors or actions, and also purchases carbon credits to effectively have a net zero carbon emissions profile.